-The new series of The Apprentice is well and truly underway on BBC One, introducing viewers to a whole new cast of ambitious individuals hoping to impress Lord Sugar.
+The 2022 series of The Apprentice is well and truly underway on BBC One, introducing viewers to a whole new cast of ambitious individuals hoping to impress Lord Sugar.

 MORE: Where is former Apprentice winner Carina Lepore now?

 While we can't wait to learn more about our new group of hopefuls, we can't help but look back at the former contestants who won the reality show.
-Find out what they are up to now.
+Keep reading for everything you need to know about past winners of The Apprentice and what they're up to now...

 Carina Lepore - 2019

 With the 2020 series of the BBC show postponed due to the coronavirus pandemic, Carina Leopore is the latest winner of the series.
 As a prize for winning the 2019 competition, Carina was awarded £250,000 by Lord Sugar to invest in her artisan bakery Dough Bakehouse.

 Carina owns artisan bakery Dough Bakehouse

 Business seems to be booming for Carina as she has expanded her bakery to two more chains in Beckenham and Bromley.
 However, when the pandemic hit, Carina's plans to open a series of small shops were put on hold.
 She told the Mail on Sunday: "Of course, when the pandemic hit, everything changed for everyone in hospitality.

 "It's tough at the moment.
 We're ticking over, so that is good.
 But if it wasn't for the pandemic, we would probably have three or four shops now."